casparvitch/qdmpy/README.md

 - single_bnv_choice
     - If option 'prop_single_bnv' given for 'field_method' but number of frequencies fit is 2 or 3, this option resolves ambiguity in which bnv to utilize.
 This option is used like so: single_bnv = bnvs[single_bnv_choice + 1].Note that `freqs_to_use` must still be set (to use 2 freqs only).
 - diamond_ori
-    - Diamond crystal orientation -> see QDMPy.constants.
+    - Diamond crystal orientation -> see qdmpy.constants.
 Default: HPHT orientation.
 Format: `<top face orientation>_<edge face orientation>`.
 - auto_read_bias
     - Read magnetic field from options (i.e. if applied with vector electromagnet). --> system dependent option (i.e. Unimelb reads from metadata).
 - auto_read_B